dougyb83/minesweeper/TESTING.md

   ![screenshot](documentation/testing/jest-issue01.png)

   - When requiring functions and variables in the way that has been taught: `const { function1, function2, function3, etc. } = require("../script-name");` I was experiencing errors with the event listeners that were outside of the `document.addEventListener("DOMContentLoaded", function () {  }` block.
-After moving these lines within the block I recieved further errors, as follows:
+After moving these lines within the block I received further errors, as follows:

   ![screenshot](documentation/testing/jest-issue01-1.png)

   - With Tutor supports help it was found that it was necessary to require each function individually from within the `beforeAll()` block.
-As demonstrated above in the initial configurations above.
+As demonstrated in the initial configurations above.

 - ReferenceError when running jest tests

   ![screenshot](documentation/testing/jest-issue02.png)

   - Jest would not recognise the Jquery `$` reference.
   - A solution was found on [StackOverflow](https://stackoverflow.com/a/72273012).
-It was necessary to create a setup file with `const $ = require('jquery');` and `global.$ = global.jQuery = $;` in it and then to reference that file within package.json configuration.
+It was necessary to create a setup file containing the following lines: `const $ = require('jquery');` and `global.$ = global.jQuery = $;`.
+And then reference that file within package.json configuration.

 ## Bugs